England to host women's tournament

 Four countries will compete - including hosts England, Germany and Spain - while the fourth nation is yet to be announced.

+The double-header matches will be played across seven days, with details of venues and ticket information to be released.

-The tournament is due to take place in the same month as the SheBelieves Cup - a friendly competition held in the United States.
+The tournament is due to take place the same month as the SheBelieves Cup - a friendly competition held in the United States.

 The Lionesses have competed in the SheBelieves Cup in five of the past six editions since its introduction in 2016.

-England are hosting the 2022 European Championship next summer but will welcome at least three of the world's top 10 in February's friendly tournament.
+England is hosting the 2022 European Championship next summer and will welcome at least three of the world's top 10 in February's friendly tournament.

 - Can Alex escape his family's criminal past?: McMafia is streaming now on BBC iPlayer